Multi-point distribution of discrete time periodic TASEP: Models and main results

 where the operators $\mathscr{K}_{1}^{(L)}$ and $\mathscr{K}_{\vec y}^{(L)}$ are defined in Definition \ref{def:D general}. \end{theorem}

 \begin{remark} Theorem~\ref{thm: finite-time} generalizes Theorem~3.1 of \cite{baik2019general} (and also Theorem 4.6 of \cite{baik2019multi} for the special step initial condition) on the finite-time multi-point distribution of continuous time periodic TASEP.
-In fact their formulas can be obtained from our formula \eqref{eq: multipoint general} by taking $p=\epsilon$, $\hat{t}= \epsilon t$ and letting $\epsilon\to 0$. \end{remark} Next we state the theorem on the large-time, large-period scaling limit of \eqref{eq: multipoint general} under the relaxation time scale.
-To emphasize the initial condition in the limit theorem, we add the subscript ``$\mathrm{ic}$'' for the terms in the limit which depend on the initial conditions.
-We make the following choice of the labeling for convenience: we assume that $x_1(0)\le 0 < x_{0}(0)$.
-This is equivalent to assume that the initial condition satisfies $y_1\le 0< y_N+L$.
+In fact their formulas can be obtained from our formula \eqref{eq: multipoint general} by taking $p=\epsilon$, $\hat{t}= \epsilon t$ and letting $\epsilon\to 0$. \end{remark} Next we state the theorem on the large-time, large-period scaling limit of \eqref{eq: multipoint general} under the relaxation time scale $t=O(L^{3/2})$.
+To emphasize the dependence on the initial condition, we add the subscript ``$\mathrm{ic}$'' for the terms in the limit which depend on the initial conditions.
+For convenience we make the following choice of labelling: we assume that $x_1(0)\le 0 < x_{0}(0)$.
+This is equivalent with assuming that the initial condition satisfies $y_1\le 0< y_N+L$.